w3f/Grants-Program/applications/pallet_supersig.md

 **Milestone 2** will make the Supersig as visible of an experience within the polkadot js UI as Multisig, The PR will be made, and if there is a blocker, then the apps.decentration.org fork will house the feature.

 - Polkadot JS UI will be forked and adapted to show the Supersig IF the chain has the pallet installed.

+**Milestone 3** Will get feedback and make some improvements.
+One improvement is adding a "Super Beneficiary" option that allows a threshold of 2/n only if the Super Beneficiary is involved in the transaction.
+Else the transactio will default to a superMajority.

 - include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
 This ensures that the code can be widely used by the community.